marcellomaugeri/euler-swap/script/README.md

 ## Deploy new pool

 - Fill the `DeployPool_input.json` file with the needed inputs.
+- In pool deployment, the `eulerAccount` address is the deployer address, so we derive the address from the attached private key in the `.env` file.
 - Run `forge script ./script/DeployPool.s.sol --rpc-url network_name --broadcast --slow`

-## Activate new pool

-- Fill the `SetOperatorAndActivatePool_input.json` file with the needed inputs.
-- Run `forge script ./script/SetOperatorAndActivatePool.s.sol --rpc-url network_name --broadcast --slow`

 ## Exact in swap

 - Fill the `SwapExactIn_input.json` file with the needed inputs.
-For the `swapUtil` field, use the address of the `SwapUtil` contract deployed in the network you are using:
-  - For mainnet, use `0xcdd2d349eeD309a0016C9A17f01bF1670913708b`
 - Run `forge script ./script/SwapExactIn.s.sol --rpc-url network_name --broadcast --slow`